Skip to content

 Figure 7-20 Removing a node in a binary search tree (degree 1)

-When the degree of the node to be removed is \(2\), we cannot remove it directly, but need to use a node to replace it.
-To maintain the property of the binary search tree "left subtree \(<\) root node \(<\) right subtree," this node can be either the smallest node of the right subtree or the largest node of the left subtree.
+When the degree of the node to be removed is \(2\), we cannot directly remove it; instead, we need to use a node to replace it.
+To maintain the binary search tree's property of "left subtree \(<\) root node \(<\) right subtree," this node can be either the smallest node in the right subtree or the largest node in the left subtree.

-Assuming we choose the smallest node of the right subtree (the next node in in-order traversal), then the removal operation proceeds as shown in Figure 7-21.
+Assuming we choose the smallest node in the right subtree (the next node in the inorder traversal), the removal process is as shown in Figure 7-21.

-1. Find the next node in the "in-order traversal sequence" of the node to be removed, denoted as tmp.
+1. Find the next node of the node to be removed in the "inorder traversal sequence," denoted as tmp.

-2. Replace the value of the node to be removed with tmp's value, and recursively remove the node tmp in the tree.
+2. Replace the value of the node to be removed with the value of tmp, and recursively remove node tmp in the tree.

 Removing a node in a binary search tree (degree 2)